XieQi2015/MHF-net/BMHF-net/README.md

     BibTeX:

-    @inproceedings{xie2019multispectral,
-      title={Multispectral and Hyperspectral Image Fusion by MS/HS Fusion Net}, author={Xie, Qi and Minghao, Zhou and Zhao, Qian and Meng, Deyu and Zuo, Wangmeng and Xu, Zongben }, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2019}
-    }

     @article{xie2020MHFnet,
       title={MHF-Net: An Interpretable Deep Network for Multispectral and Hyperspectral Image Fusion}, author={Xie, Qi and Minghao, Zhou and Zhao, Qian and Xu, Zongben and Meng, Deyu},